-At CCP Global we have a lot of Ariba Managed Support clients that came to us after their original AMS partner didn’t work out.
+At CCP Global we have a lot of SAP Ariba Managed Support clients that came to us after their original AMS partner didn’t work out.
 This is after they’d already put a lot of time and money into that support system, with less than positive results.

 We’ve found that much of the dissatisfaction stems from partnering with the very large companies that either dominate the procurement consultancy market or outsource the shared services market.
 Most of these conglomerates don’t offer SAP Ariba Managed Services at all.
 Instead, they do one of two things: